-Welfur assessment included in the Saga certification
+Welfur assessment inside the Saga Certification

 At industry level, in addition to Saga Furs’ existing animal health and welfare programme, Saga Furs is cofounding the European Welfur initiative, which was launched from the beginning of year 2017.
 Under the new Welfur guidelines, based on scientific animal research, an annual audit process for all our supplier farms must occur at different times of the year to reflect each of the three different farm working seasons.
+Starting from 2021, WelFur is part of Furmark, the comprehensive global certification system for natural fur that guarantees animal welfare.
+Furmark responds to consumer demands for simple, recognisable, and global certification, indicated by a clear mark.

-Representing a consortium of 7 European universities and institutions, the scientists did an in-depth review of all existing animal welfare research on fur animals before they identified the welfare indicators and measurements that eventually became the WelFur protocols.
+When developing WelFur, representing a consortium of 7 European universities and institutions, the scientists did an in-depth review of all existing animal welfare research on fur animals before they identified the welfare indicators and measurements that eventually became the WelFur protocols.
 During the development, several hundred measures were considered, and the specific welfare measurements for mink and fox were chosen by the scientists behind their project for their scientific validity, reliability and feasibility.
 The measurements include nutritional feeding, good conditions for rearing, behaviour of the animals, and good health.

 WelFur is science-based and transparent in measurements